Birleşik Fon Bankası

 Birleşik Fon Bankası A.Ş. (literally translated as Joint Funds Bank S.A. in English), was initially founded as Çaybank A.Ş. in 1958.
-In 1992, the name of the bank was changed to Derbank and after being acquired by the Bayındır Grubu in 1997, the name was changed to Bayındırbank.
+In 1992, the name of the bank was changed to Derbank and after being acquired by the Bayındır Group in 1997, the name was changed to Bayındırbank.

-With the decision made by the Turkish Banking Regulation and Supervision Agency, Bayındırbank was transferred to the Savings Deposit Insurance Fund on 9 July 2001 and the name was changed to Birleşik Fon Bankası on 7 December 2005.
+With the decision made by the Turkish Banking Regulation and Supervision Agency (BDDK), Bayındırbank was transferred to the Savings Deposit Insurance Fund (TMSF) on 9 July 2001 and the name was changed to Birleşik Fon Bankası on 7 December 2005.
 The administration rights are being held by TMSF.